epn-vespa/tutorials/Connection-between-HELIO-and-IMPEx-tools/Tutorial.md

 1. Download and open [3DView](http://3dview.cdpp.eu/)
 2. File : New.
 Open File : Manage Scene within the new scene window and choose
 a.
 Time range: Start = 2012/06/16 00:00:00 & Stop = 2012/06/17 00:00:00
 b.
-Choose Cluster1 & Geotail and start scene
+Choose Cluster1 and Geotail and start scene
 3. Load
 a.
 Science : Models : Magnetopause models / Shue, and
 b.
 Science : Impex tree